“For by one offering He has perfected forever those who are being sanctified.” (Hebrews 10:14 NKJV)

 10 For it was fitting for Him, for whom are all things and by whom are all things, in bringing many sons to glory, to make the captain of their salvation perfect through sufferings.

 11 For both He who sanctifies and those who are being sanctified are all of one, for which reason He is not ashamed to call them brethren,

-Though your day by day conforming increasingly to the likeness of Christ is an act of grace done by the Holy Spirit, yet it cannot be successfully achieved in your life without your active and continuous participation, cooperation with, or submission to the Holy Spirit.
+Though your day-by-day conforming increasingly to the likeness of Christ is an act of grace done by the Holy Spirit, it cannot be successfully achieved in your life without your active and continuous participation, cooperation with, or submission to the Holy Spirit.

 Your progressive sanctification or growing in all aspects into Christ is not entirely the business or work of the Holy Spirit; you also have a great and definite role to play.
-If you are constantly failing in playing your role, you will hinder the Holy Spirit from playing His role, too.
+If you are constantly failing to play your part, you will hinder the Holy Spirit from playing His role.

 What is your primary role in progressive sanctification?

 In growing up in all things into Christ, you need to renew your mind progressively by constantly imbibing, meditating in, internalizing, and acting upon the teaching of Christ.